-Over the last seven years JSA has built up an enviable reputation for providing clients with a pragmatic approach and innovative solutions to often complex problems.
+Over the last sixteen years JSA has built up an enviable reputation for providing clients with a pragmatic approach and innovative solutions to often complex problems.

 Jane is a leader in the field of inclusion, her network extends throughout the construction and built environment.
 She understands the need for specialist advice in this unique field and works with a core number of associates who complement the service offered.
 Each associate have their own skills to add to the team ensuring that JSA offers a first class full service to all clients.